ayushanand027/ChaBox/README.md

 # ChaBox

-This is a real time chatting application built using HTML, CSS, Javascript, websocket, Node.JS and Express.JS This application enables users to join multiple rooms and chat with the participants in that room, a participant gets notified whenever another users joins the same room and one can have a chat with the participant in that paticular room.
+This is a real time chatting application built using HTML, CSS, Javascript, Socket.io, Node.JS and Express.JS This application enables users to join multiple rooms and chat with the participants in that room, a participant gets notified whenever another users joins the same room and one can have a chat with the participant in that paticular room.